rjbi-ftmh/rjbi-ftmh.github.io/about.markdown

 ---

 ## **🔹 Summary**
-Graduated in Computer Science (Artificial Intelligence), from Amirkabir University of Technology and have some experience as a Data Scientist, Research Assistant, and Teacher Assistant.
-Passionate about exploring new and diverse branches of Data Science and AI, especially Generative AI, LLMs.
+Graduated in Computer Science (Artificial Intelligence), from Amirkabir University of Technology, and have some experience as a Data Scientist, Research Assistant, and Teacher Assistant.
+Passionate about exploring new and diverse branches of data science and AI, especially generative AI and LLMs.

 📚 **[Google Scholar](https://scholar.google.com/citations?user=zxTU4UwAAAAJ&hl=en)**